 Amtrak Lodi (LOD) station building with waiting room.
 24 S Sacramento St., Lodi.

 The Tracy Tracer provides fixed route, paratransit, and Dial-A-Ride services to the City of Tracy.
-In addition, San Joaquin RTD is offering a new route between Tracy and Mountain House to begin October 29, 2018.
+In addition, San Joaquin RTD is offering a new route between Tracy and Mountain House.
 For additional information CLICK HERE.

 Amtrak Tracy (TRA) curbside bus stop only (no shelter).
 725 W Clover Road (Wendy's Restaurant), Tracy.